danielhoop/2D-jump-and-run/front-end/README.md

 # Do only once: install npm
 Download and install npm from [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm).

+# Do this, when dependencies have changed
-After installation, open the shell in this folder, then execute this command:
+Open the shell in this folder, then execute this command:
 ```
 npm install
 ```